pbs-assess/git-course/README.md

 # git-course
 A repository for teaching git

+Basically, **git** works on your computer and saves all versions of documents as you continually work on them ('version control'). **GitHUB** is a copy of everything on a website that allows users to share code with each other.

-From Andy's https://github.com/andrew-edwards/empirical-dyn-mod  just copying here for now.
+Following notes are from Andy's https://github.com/andrew-edwards/empirical-dyn-mod  just copying here for now.
 Will require some editing.
 Most of it came originally from Chris's earlier workshop.

 ### One time things to get started using git and GitHub

 Some of this is from <a href="https://github.com/andrew-edwards/git-workshop">my adapted version</a> of Chris Grandin's git workshop tutorial.
 Please keep a note of anything that didn't work or could be made clearer - once you get comfortable with using GitHub you'll be able to simply edit these notes and I can accept your changes so that others don't run into the same issues.

-Basically, **git** works on your computer and saves all versions of documents as you continually work on them ('version control'). **GitHUB** is a copy of everything on a website that allows users to share code with each other.

 **These are one-time steps and will not need to be done again**

-1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>, which you've presumably already done as you're viewing this *private* 'repository' (only invited people can see it).
+1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>.

 2. GitHub *requires* Microsoft .NET 4.5.1 as of February 2014.
 If you have a .NET version less than 4.5 ([Check version](https://github.com/downloads/shanselman/SmallestDotNet/CheckForDotNet45.exe "Which .NET version is on my machine?")), then upgrade it: <a href="http://go.microsoft.com/fwlink/p/?LinkId=310158" target="_blank">Microsoft .NET 4.5.1</a>.